Patternslib/Patterns/demo/markdown/documentation.md

 You can also extract specific sections of your markdown source by specifying a `source` option which points to a heading in your markdown source.
-For example if your markdown looks like thos:
+For example if your markdown looks like this:

     # Top level section